 You learn through

-You will have the opportunity to arrange a year-long work placement in between your second and third years.
-This gives you a real-world experience to prepare you for your future career.
-Due to our strong relationships with regional, national and international employers, we can help you to secure a great placement opportunity and support you while you are there.
+You’ll have the opportunity to undertake a year-long work placement in between your second and third years.
+This gives you relevant sector experience to prepare you for your future career – and allows you to graduate with an Applied Professional Diploma to add to your CV.

 Previous students have gained placements at organisations such as Tesco, Asda, Sainsbury's, Morrisons, Bakkavor, Greencore, Unilever, GSK, Premier Foods and Samworth Brothers.